manulg48/Seminario1_DDSI/README.md

 # DDSI

-[English] This repository contains the support material developed for the subject Design and Development of Computer Systems (DDSI) at the University of Granada (UGR).
+[English] This repository contains the support material developed for the subject Design and Development of Information Systems (DDSI) at the University of Granada (UGR).
 This material was developed during the time I taught this subject.
 It is addressed to the students of this subject, so it is completely in Spanish.

-[Español] En este repositorio se recoge el material de apoyo desarrollado para la asignatura de Diseño y Desarrollo de Sistemas Informáticos (DDSI) de la Universidad de Granada (UGR).
+[Español] En este repositorio se recoge el material de apoyo desarrollado para la asignatura de Diseño y Desarrollo de Sistemas de Información (DDSI) de la Universidad de Granada (UGR).
 Este material fue desarrollado durante el tiempo que impartí las prácticas de esta asignatura.

 ## PostgreSQL en Anaconda